abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 ## Features

-* Flask Blueprints
+##### For Developers & Contributors
+* Flask-blueprints for modularity and clean codebase,
-* Flask-admin for Admin views and easy realtime management
+* Flask-admin for Admin views and easy realtime management,
+* Flask-SQLAlchemy for SQL models,
+* Flask-wtf for forms,
+* Flask-mail for mail service.

+##### For CTF hosters.
+* A page to show relevant details about the machine such as name, IP, OS, points and difficulty level.
+* Well implemented controls for administrators providing features such as issuing notifications, Full Fledged Logging,
+* Simple User Registration/login process, account management, Forgot password functionalities,
+* Flag submission (currently 2 hashes: user and root),
+* Real time scoreboard tracking,
 * Easily deployable on Heroku.
-* A page to show relevant details about the machine such as name, IP, OS, points and difficulty level.
-* User Registration, account management, Forgot password, Notifications, Full Fledged Logging
-* Hash submission (currently 2 hashes: user and root)
-* Real time scoreboard tracking

 ## How To Use